knishant/dsql/README.md

 Library to create dynamic sql / jpa query.

-Instead of creating dynamic sql but conditional string concatenation, one can add conditional template sections in the query.
+Instead of creating dynamic sql by conditional string concatenation, one can add conditional template sections in the query.

 Here is an example of quering for students given the part of student name and / or part of her department name.